google/WebFundamentals/src/content/en/fundamentals/payments/how-it-works/how-payment-ecosyste-works.md

     starts the checkout flow.
 1. The Merchant needs the customer's payment credentials to process the transaction.
 They present a payment request UI to the customer using **the Payment Request API**.
-The UI lists various methods of payment including credit card numbers saved in Autofill, third party payment apps like Google Pay, Samsung Pay, etc. The Merchant can optionally request the customer's shipping address and contact information.
+The UI lists various methods of payment, including credit card numbers saved in Autofill, third party payment apps like Google Pay, Samsung Pay, etc. The Merchant can optionally request the customer's shipping address and contact information.
-1. If the customer chooses an installed payment app like Google Pay, Chrome launches the app which might allow the customer to choose a card to pay with using **the Payment Handler API**.
+1. If the customer chooses an installed payment app like Google Pay, Chrome launches the app which allows the customer to choose a card to pay with using **the Payment Handler API**.
 This step is completely up to the payment handler's implementation.
 In this example, if the customer authorizes the payment, Google Pay returns a token (payment credential) to the Payment